NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/About_Nicole/Getting_to_Know_Nicole.md

 ## 🟦 Strategic Intelligence Philosophy

-This section offers a deeper view into how I approach business intelligence—not just as a technical function, but as a strategic discipline.
+This section offers a deeper view into how I approach business intelligence; more than just a technical function, but as a strategic discipline.

 What distinguishes me as a business intelligence strategist is my ability to synthesize complex datasets into clear, actionable frameworks that anticipate challenges and position organizations for long-term success.